Sarah KnieserFeb 23, 2026 5 min read

-2026 Winter Olympics Medal Count Update: Team USA in Third Place
+2026 Winter Olympics Medal Count Update: Team USA in Second Place

 Winter Olympics 2026